-Our blog, Travel Trends 2020: Industry Forecast, is the greatest example of unknowing optimism that exists among our content archives.
-It clarifies what we have always known: travel industry trends change often and, sometimes, instantly.
+Our blog, Travel Trends 2020: Industry Forecast, is the greatest example of unknowing optimism that exists in our content archives.
+It clarifies what we have always known: industry trends change often and, sometimes, instantly.

 What to Know About Travel in 2021